TechLabs-Berlin/mlds-tools/README.md

     > git push heroku main

 And that should deploy your application.
 Fetch the URL from the logs/terminal output on deploy.

+## Firebase
+#### Setup
+1. Sign-up for a [Firebase](firebase.google.com) account
+2. On your [dashboard](https://console.firebase.google.com/), Add a project.
+3. Follow the setup flow to name your project `save-nyc-demo`
+4. You will need application credentials to work with app, this can be generated from your [admin console](https://console.firebase.google.com/project/save-nyc-demo/settings/serviceaccounts/adminsdk)
+5. The "save-nyc-demo"  button will l;et you generate a credentials file.
+Download and move the credentials file under `configs`

+#### Install `firebase-admin`
+Once again, if you have setup the project correctly, you shoul already have this package.
+Else:
+> pip3 install firebase-admin

+#### Learning to work with `firebase`
+The last section of the workshop talk can be followed [here](binder/workshop_weekend_st22/03-working_with_firebase.ipynb).

+## Conclusion
+That should be everything you need in order to complete the workshop.
+Happy learning!